psi1703/RaspberryPi/README.md

 * Hotspot owns `/etc/dnsmasq.d/initbox-hotspot.conf`.
 * Dashboard must not write dnsmasq configuration.
 * Dashboard owns `portal.service` and `/usr/local/bin/initbox-dashboard-portal.py`.
-* Web Terminal is bundled with the dashboard module.
+* Web Terminal is embedded in the dashboard and bundled with the dashboard module.
 * The installer main menu must use clear numeric choices for install, uninstall, checks, cache, logs, state, and quit.
 * Module execution must not require typing `RUN`.
 * Every supported module should support `install` and `uninstall`.